denis-mludek/kaiju/README.md

 <a name="api-message"></a>
 ## Message

+Stores and Component can both send and listen to message.
+Indeed, each component has a private Store to manage its state.
+Messages help debugging and communicate intent better than generic model-altering callbacks.
+Here's what you can do with messages:

-Creates a custom application message used to either communicate between components or send to a [Store](#stores).
+- Creating a custom application message used to either communicate between components or send to a [Store](#stores).

 ```ts
 import { Message } from 'kaiju'